ANMOLSCRIPT/EnactMart/README.md

 # Contributing
-We welcome contributions from the open-source community to help improve the AgroSaarathi Project.
 To contribute, please follow these guidelines:

 1. Fork the repository.